 Now it’s common knowledge that not everybody benefited from the HELB Student Loan.
 Nevertheless, non-beneficiaries as they’re called, are also expected to provide proof of this by applying for the compliance certificate.
-I know this all too well as I happen fall under this group.

 The HELB Compliance Certificate previously used to be applied for and obtained at Huduma Centres however somewhere around the first half of 2018 things changed.

 You’re now expected to create a profile on the HELB Portal and print the certificate on your own much like how you do when applying for a KRA Compliance Certificate.
 Unlike the KRA one though, you’ll still be required to pay a processing fee of KSh.1000 to get your hands on that certificate.
 Here’s how to go about it.